 As described previously, a table's width expands to display all the columns of data.
 This feature is typical for viewing a report online.
 If, however, you want to design a report that shows the same output, whether it is viewed online or in a page-based format such as PDF, you can change the report's layout type from Auto Expand Width to Fixed Width.
-If you select Fixed Width, you can specify a page width, and this value affects the web report.
-If you use the default Auto Expand Width setting, the page size values apply only to PDF and printed reports.
+If you select Fixed Width, you can specify a page width, and this value is reflected in the web report, as well as in PDF and printed reports.
+If you use the default Auto Expand Width setting, the page size values can differ for the web report, and the PDF or printed reports.
+Additionally, you can modify column width if you use Fixed Width layout type, but this option is not available if you use Auto Expand Width layout type.